linode/docs/docs/applications/configuration-management/test-salt-locally-with-kitchen-salt/index.md

 ## Configure kitchen.yml

 1. Now you will write the Kitchen configuration file, beginning with the **provisioner** section.
-Copy the following lines into `kitchen.yml`:
+Copy the following lines into a `kitchen.yml` file in your working directory.

     {{< file "kitchen.yml" yaml >}}
 provisioner: